be_logo

 Fellows & Projects

-BE-FELLOW welcomes a broad spectrum of emerging international practitioners in the fields of architecture, design and engineering, art, and interdisciplinary constellations of architectural production.
-Fellows have demonstrated specific relevant individual expertise.
+BE-FELLOW welcomes a broad spectrum of emerging international practitioners in the fields of architecture, design, engineering, art, and cross-disciplinary constellations of architectural production.
+Successful fellows will have demonstrated a specific and relevant individual expertise.

-Projects supported by the Fellowship Program should showcase clear research questions and typically target the production of architectural artefacts of manageable scale that serve as tangible and measurable demonstrations of new ways of building.
-They should aim for longevity and to be integrated into a real-world, social context.
+The projects supported by the fellowship programme build on clear research questions.
+They typically target the production of architectural fragments of a scale manageable within the framework of the fellowship.
+These prototypes serve as tangible, measurable examples of new ways of building.
+The projects should aim for longevity and real-world application.

-Projects are open-ended and designed for a duration of 3 to 12 months.
-They are developed and implemented in close collaboration between the Fellows and the BE-FELLOW team and further project-specific partners in an open and collaborative research environment.
-We encourage Fellows to spend as much time as possible in Berlin and in the LAB and office space at Marienpark.
-The Fellows’ presence in Berlin and Brandenburg will be linked to exhibitions, lectures, symposia, and debates.
+Fellowship projects are designed for a duration of 6 to 8 months and are intended to be open-ended and collaborative.
+They are developed and implemented in cooperation with the BE-FELLOW team and further project-specific partners in an open research environment.
+We encourage fellows to spend as much time as possible in Berlin to make active use of both the LAB at Marienpark and the resources provided by the various Bauhaus Earth initiatives and our extensive network of experts and partners.
+The fellows’ presence in Berlin and Brandenburg is linked to exhibitions, lectures, symposia, seminars, and debates.

 Want to learn more? – Relevant Press and Events